China's incredible shrinking factory

 To lower costs, Pascal also subcontracts lighting orders to other plants when its customers allow.

-For global retailers and brands that rely heavily on Chinese plants such as Wal Mart, Sears, Target, H&M, Adidas, Nike and Gap, the increase in outsourcing among smaller plants is both good and bad news.
+For global retailers and brands that rely heavily on Chinese plants such as Wal Mart (WMT.N), Sears (IPO-SEAR.T), Target (TGT.N), H&M (HMb.ST), Adidas (ADSGn.DE), Nike (NKE.N) and Gap (GPS.N), the increase in outsourcing among smaller plants is both good and bad news.

 Smaller plants with lower overheads are more competitive.
 But subcontracting can lead to more quality problems and eliminate transparency for customers as orders disappear into a network of suppliers invisible to international buyers.